Chair and Lobbyist Resources

 •

-HB 4162 Prohibit Bullying at School - Sponsored by Jefferson Green
+HB 4162 Prohibit Bullying - Sponsored by Jefferson Blue

 SUPPORTING POSITION: You want schools to be REQUIRED TO CREATE A POLICY formally prohibiting bullying with procedures and punishments.